CONEXPO-CON/AGG + IFPE 2023

 Lifting (Load) Moment | 354,000 tm |

-The sixth tallest crane in the world is Liebherr LR 11000 which can reach up to 222 m in its biggest configuration.
+The seventh tallest crane in the world is Liebherr LR 11000 which can reach up to 222 m in its biggest configuration.
 To put that into context, the Statue of Liberty is just 93 m high from ground level to torch.
 The LR 11000 lattice boom crawler crane was launched in 2014 and designed for port handling, infrastructure, wind power and industrial construction.
-The crane offers lifting capacity of 1,000 t and can be equipped with up to 790 t of counterweight.
-The machine also features an innovated V-frame with possibility to move the derrick ballast into required position.
-The LR 11000 has been used to hoist vessels in Switzerland, build wind turbines in Hawaii or construct bridges in Germany and Swiss.

 Maximum Height | 222 m |